Glasgow Citybus: History

 Glasgow Citybus was formed in November 1999, by Russell Arden.
 The company was acquired by Campbeltown-based West Coast Motors in January 2006.

 Under the ownership of West Coast Motors, the company went on to acquire Glasgow's City Sightseeing franchise in January 2008, John Morrow Coaches of Clydebank in March 2012, and Fairline Coaches in November 2013.

 Between February and May 2012, Glasgow Citybus received an order of fifteen brand new Alexander Dennis Enviro 200 vehicles – at a cost of £1.8 million.
 This investment saw the average age of the fleet, at the time, reduced to just two years old.

 In April 2015, the company was awarded the contract to operate the 398 shuttle service, on behalf of Abellio ScotRail, connecting Glasgow Central and Glasgow Queen Street.
-The service is currently operated by Alexander Dennis Enviro 200 MMCs, branded in a dark blue livery, with Abellio Scotrail branding.
+The service is currently operated by Alexander Dennis Enviro 200 MMCs, branded in a dark blue livery, with Abellio ScotRail branding.

-On January the 31st, 2023, the company was absorbed into West Coast Motors, and the name Glasgow Citybus was dropped.
+On 31 January 2023, the company was absorbed into West Coast Motors, and the name Glasgow Citybus was dropped.